 Mix it up with different meats and cheeses and grab some lettuce and tomato for variety.
 Canned meats will stay longer if you are worried about refrigeration.

-Cheese, crackers, pepperoni, dried salami, fruit, nuts, and veggies will give your kids a fairly well rounded meal.
+Cheese, crackers, pepperoni, dried salami, fruit, nuts, and veggies will give your kids a fairly well-rounded meal.
 Want some more variety?
-Try adding some olives, pickles, and dips too.
+Try adding olives, pickles, and dips too.

 Pita Bread, Hummus and Carrots